 Tell them to be sure to wipe down baby’s eyes and face as best as they can during awake time at home.
 Paying special attention to any flakey skin or dry skin around the baby’s eyes, corner of eyes and any crusty eyelashes.
 Last, recommend that parents do not use any kind of oil based skin lotion or moisturizer on baby the morning of the session.
 Oil based lotion can add shine to baby’s skin that the camera will pick up.
 Any cream based lotion is fine to apply.

 Next, have parents give baby a full feeding before leaving the house.
 A full belly of warm milk will help keep baby content and asleep during their photoshoot.
-If mom is breastfeeding, recommend no spicy foods and no caffeine for at last 48 hours prior to the newborn pictures.
+If mom is breastfeeding, recommend no spicy foods and absolutely NO caffeine for at least 48 hours prior to the newborn pictures.

-Last, remind parents to not take baby out of the car seat when they arrive.
+Last, remind parents to not take baby out of the car seat when they arrive to the photoshoot.
 This helps to not disturb baby and ensure baby stays asleep for the start of the session.

 3. Time it Right

 Newborn photography is typically scheduled within the first two weeks of birth.
 This is when babies are still very sleepy and curly.
 And infant pictures require a sleeping baby!